Krokha18/text-generator/README.md

 # text-generator (ENG)
-Simple text generator, based on Markov chains.
-Developed on C++ using STL.
+Simple text generator, based on Markov chains.\n Developed on C++ using STL.
 My idea is about reading all the text, and count all the transitions between the words.
 After that, we have nxn matrix of a Markov chain.
 We can generate(using random distribution from matrix) next word if we know current.
 To quick start, you need put your text/books in dataset folder(by default it's Harry Potter books), and then run a program.